-- a) LPF are a basic element of filtering and a foundation for gaining a better insight on all other kinds of filters and better exploit them. - For instance, a high-pass filter (HPF) can be obtained by subtracting from a given input the output of an LPF that receives the same input. - b) LPF are employed in real cases of filtering for information recovery For instance, in many cases a wide-band noise accompanies signals that have significant frequency components in a relatively narrow frequency band around f=0. - These are not only the cases of DC and slowly varying signals, but also cases where the just the area of a pulse signal (having fairly long pulse-duration and known pulse shape) must be measured (and not the complete waveform)
+- a) LPF are a basic element of filtering and a foundation for gaining a better insight on all other kinds of filters and better exploit them. - For instance, a high-pass filter (HPF) can be obtained by subtracting from a given input the output of an LPF that receives the same input.
+In various real HPF, the physical structure of the HPF actually implements this scheme. - b) LPF are employed in real cases of filtering for information recovery For instance, in many cases a wide-band noise accompanies signals that have significant frequency components in a relatively narrow frequency band around f=0. - These are not only the cases of DC and slowly varying signals, but also cases where the just the amplitude of a pulse signal (having fairly long pulseduration and known pulse shape) must be measured (and not the complete waveform)